KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**April 15, 2023**
+- Completed LeetCode 11: Container With Most Water

 **April 14, 2023**

-Started working through LeetCode 11: Container With Most Water.
+- Started working through LeetCode 11: Container With Most Water.
   - Just got a basic idea for the problem and started outlining the problem.